sduduzog/slim-launcher/README.md

 # Contributions

 ## Issues
 **1.** See something you don't like, or that can be made better.
 Create an issue for it.
-Of course, its not going to be everything that we might agree on, _like adding yellow popup when phone screen turns on_ but I try to reason with you and make sure we're on the same page in terms of the direction the app is going.
+Of course, its not going to be everything that we might agree on, _like adding a yellow popup when phone screen turns on_ but I try to reason with you and make sure we're on the same page in terms of the direction the app is going.

 **2.** I honestly don't always have the time or resources to fix issues that come up in released apps.
 If you see anywhere where you can assist, please do so.
 I'll try to meet you halfway by labeling issues as they come.